davidtreth/taklow-kernewek/README.txt

 inflektyaGUI.py: A Tkinter GUI frontend for inflektya.py

-termynGUI.py: A Tkinter GUI frontend for termyn.py, allowing display of the date, and time either approximate to quarter hours, or to the minute, or a greeting appropriate to teh time of day.
+termynGUI.py: A Tkinter GUI frontend for termyn.py, allowing display of the date, and time either approximate to quarter hours, or to the minute, or a greeting appropriate to the time of day.

 espeaktexttospeech/kows_kernewek_GUI.py: A Tkinter GUI for Cornish text to speech.